jacobhay2626/time_series_visualisation/README.md

 # Break Point

 A breakpoint is a structural change in data, such as an anomaly or an unexpected event.
-In time series plots this is uually a change in mean or change in the other parameters of the process that produce the series.
+In time series plots this is a change in mean or change in the other parameters of the process that produce the series.

 ![](visualisations/Autocorrelation+Seasonality+Noise+Trend+BreakPoint.png)